dmitry-ivanov/laravel-console-logger/README.md

 Each command has a separate folder with logs.
 Path is generated according to the command's name.
 For example, command `foo` would have it's logs on `./storage/logs/foo/` folder, and command `foo:bar` on `./storage/logs/foo/bar/` folder.
-Log files are separated by dates, and 30-days rotation goes right out of the box.
+Log file names are corresponding to dates, and only latest 30 files are stored.

 ## Advanced